couchbase/cbft/DESIGN.md

 ## DCP Streams Are Started

-A PIndex includes enough information for the cbft system to start DCP feeds or streams, using the cluster map from the ns-server, where cbft can create DCP connections to the appropriate KV-engines.
+A PIndex includes enough information for the cbft system to start DCP feeds or streams, using the VBucket cluster map from the ns-server in order to start DCP connections to the appropriate KV-engines.

 Since the plan includes the assignment of source partitions (or VBuckets) to every PIndex, the DCP streams that are created will have